BeratTezer/Robot-Modelling/README.md

     - Change the fixed frame name from "map" to "body_link" then add "RobotModel".
     - Too see the move you give from joint_state_publisher_gui, click add, then select the Axes make Axes' reference wheel any of them and try to change wheel1_joint value.
 You will see the difference in simulation.

-### Modeling, Simulation and Control of 4 Wheeled Robot in ROS and Gazebo
+### Modelling, Simulation and Control of 4 Wheeled Robot in ROS and Gazebo
 1. Install necessary packages
     - Open a terminal and write "gazebo".
 If Gazebo don't open, install it properly by installing ROS.
     - Download these: